zenria/rbp1-cross-docker/README.md

 image = "zenria/cross:arm-rpi-4.9.3-linux-gnueabihf"
 ```

-If you need to link against openssl, please use the vendored version of it.
+If you need to link against `openssl`, please use the vendored version of it.